 The ‘Four Step Process’

 Essentially the Family Law Act allows the court to make orders “as it considers appropriate to change the interests of the parties in property”.
-In determining what is appropriate a ‘four step process’ is applied.
+In determining what is appropriate a four step property settlement process is applied.
 These steps are outlined in detail below.

 Step 1